 I will end this post with an interesting comparison.
 I know two men who basically admitted they were alcoholics right around the same time (2 years or so ago.)
 Both entered a program and both left sober and hopeful that they were facing a new, better life.

 One guy is still sober and speaks on the subject frequently.
 He actually just went to a fraternity reunion at his old school where a dozen of his brothers drank beer all weekend.
 He drank non-alcoholic beer and said he had a great time.
 He just met a girl and is falling in love.

 The other guy decided two weeks after the treatment program that he was fooled into being told he was an alcoholic, and that he had no such problem.
 He began drinking again.
 His wife left him, he has lost his job, and he still drinks.

 Every situation is different, but I truly believe alcohol addiction or abuse has serious negative effects not just on relationships, but on your life, if ignored.

 If you think you or your spouse has a problem, please please get help.
 I know it isn’t easy.
 It might be the most difficult thing you have ever done.
 But getting help will prove to be worth it in the end.

-Below are four resources to give you a place to start.
+Below are three resources to give you a place to start.